Microsoft close to buying TikTok after key concession to White House

 A sale to Microsoft will put Mayer's company in the clear politically, but not necessarily ensure its commercial success.

 The US tech giant has a long history of acquisitions.
-Some, like LinkedIn and Skype have grown post-acquistion.
+Some, like LinkedIn and Skype have grown post-acquisition.
 Others, like Nokia's handset business, have wilted.

+The threat of a Trump close-down of its US business aside, TikTok's key issue at the moment is Facebook's attempt to raid its top content creators.

+On July 20, TikTok announced a US$200m fund to help "eligible" high-rating users make a livelihood.